nats-io/nats.java/README.md

 Under some conditions it will block indefinitely, freezing that connection on the client.
-For instance, this would happen if the server is too busy to read from the socket, but this would indicative of an architecture issue, maybe to0 small a cluster or
+For instance, this would happen if the server is too busy to read from the socket, but this would be indicative of an architecture issue, maybe to0 small a cluster or
 machines running the server aren't big enough to handle the load.
 The other situation is one where there is a some network issue that blocks the socket but does not break the connection, maybe when there is a physical